 - If the manuscript has more than one section, please submit the first page of each section.

 - If sections have introductions, please submit complete introductions.

 - At least three pages of the index, including the first page

 When to apply: Successful applicants generally apply when they are sufficiently underway to be able to provide methodology, samples of the data and index, reasonable estimate on the number of records the publication will include and an estimated completion date.

 Deadlines: The Trustees review applications quarterly.
 Application deadlines are March 31, June 30, September 30 and December 31 of each year.

-If your project is approved, you will be asked to submit a quote from one of the R. J. Taylor, Jr. Foundation’s designated printers/publishers : McNaughton and Gunn, Inc. or Gateway Publishing, Inc.
+If your project is approved, you will be asked to submit a quote from one of the R. J. Taylor, Jr. Foundation’s designated printers.

 Project Cost: The R.J.
 Taylor Foundation grant is intended to cover a significant portion of the costs associated with printing/publishing the project.
-It does not cover travel, research time etc. The cost of each completed project is priced by a designated publisher/printer and will be confirmed and approved by the Trustees.
-Other costs that may be approved include the cost of microfilm and costs associated with the publishing process (purchase of ISBN numbers, for example)
+It does not cover travel, research time etc. The cost of each completed project is priced by a designated printer.
+The estimate goes to the Corporate Trustee, and invoices are paid by the Corporate Trustee.
+Other costs that may be approved include the cost of microfilm and costs associated with the publishing process (purchase of ISBN numbers, for example).